Eurofighter Typhoon: IRST

 When used with the radar in an air-to-air role, it functions as an infrared search and track system, providing passive target detection and tracking.
 The system can detect variations in temperature at a long range.
 It also provides a navigation and landing aid.
 PIRATE is linked to the pilot's helmet-mounted display.
 It allows the detection of both hot exhaust plumes of jet engines and surface heating caused by friction; processing techniques further enhance the output, giving a near-high resolution image of targets.
 The output can be directed to any of the Multi-function Head Down Displays, and can also be overlaid on both the Helmet Mounted Sight and the Head Up Display.

 Up to 200 targets can be simultaneously tracked using one of several different modes; Multiple Target Track (MTT), Single Target Track (STT), Single Target Track Ident (STTI), Sector Acquisition and Slaved Acquisition.
 In MTT mode the system will scan a designated volume space looking for potential targets.
 In STT mode PIRATE will provide tracking of a single designated target.
 An addition to this mode, STT Ident allows for visual identification of the target, the resolution being superior to CAPTOR's.
 When in Sector Acquisition mode PIRATE will scan a volume of space under direction of another onboard sensor such as CAPTOR.
 In Slave Acquisition, off-board sensors are used with PIRATE being commanded by data obtained from an AWACS or other source.
 When a target is found in either of these modes, PIRATE will automatically designate it and switch to STT.

 Once a target has been tracked and identified, PIRATE can be used to cue an appropriately equipped short range missile, i.e. a missile with a high off-boresight tracking capability such as ASRAAM.
 Additionally the data can be used to augment that of Captor or off-board sensor information via the AIS.
 This should enable the Typhoon to overcome severe ECM environments and still engage its targets.
 PIRATE also has a passive ranging capability although the system remains limited when providing passive firing solutions, as it does not have a laser rangefinder.

 Engines

 The Eurofighter Typhoon is fitted with two Eurojet EJ200 engines, each capable of providing up to 60 kN (13,500 lbf) of dry thrust and >90 kN (20,230 lbf) with afterburners.
-Using the "war" setting, dry thrust increases by 15% to 69 kN per engine and afterburners by 5% to 95 kN per engine and for a few seconds, up to 102 kN thrust without damaging the engine.
+Using the "war" setting, dry thrust increases by 15% to 69 kN (15,511 lbf) per engine and afterburners by 5% to 95 kN (21,356 lbf) per engine and for a few seconds, up to 102 kN (22,930 lbf) thrust without damaging the engine.
 The EJ200 engine combines the leading technologies from each of the four European companies, using advanced digital control and health monitoring; wide chord aerofoils and single crystal turbine blades; and a convergent / divergent exhaust nozzle to give high thrust-to-weight ratio, multimission capability, supercruise performance, low fuel consumption, low cost of ownership, modular construction and growth potential.